vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Monday` ⚡⚡⚡
+Have an amazing `Tuesday` ⚡⚡⚡

-Did you know Today on `30th November`
+Did you know Today on `01st December`
 ```
-“Barbados became independent of Great Britain.”
-(Year: 1966)
+“Exxon and Mobil agreed to merge, creating the world`s largest corporation.”
+(Year: 1998)
 ```